ianxek/saczilla/saczilla/saczilla001_modified_fibo.md

 why doesn't the compiler see what is obvious ?
 If a compiler cannot help me solve trivial problems, how can I expect it to help me solve anything complex ?

-If a computer miscalculates the sum of the first `n` integers, and someone answers "well, it's not interesting because the result is `n(n+1)/2` then I totally disagree.
+If a computer miscalculates the sum of the first `n` integers, and someone answers "_well, it's not interesting because the result is `n(n+1)/2`_" then I totally disagree.
 It is indeed in those rare occasions where a human knows the result that it is interesting to see how a computer finds his way through the (trivial) maze.